GauravKarakoti/termino-logistic/README.md

 # Termino-logistic

-CLI tool using python to send requests to servers
+## About

+Termino-logistic is a powerful command-line interface (CLI) tool written in Python that allows users to send HTTP requests effortlessly.
+It is designed to streamline API interactions by supporting request configurations via YAML and JSON files.
+With Termino-logistic, users can execute various HTTP methods, manage request headers, send query parameters, and handle responses with ease.
+This tool is ideal for developers and testers who frequently interact with APIs and require a lightweight yet flexible solution.

-### How to use
+## How to Use

 Use the terminal first follow the steps and the `setup.py` file to build this project.
 Then run the tool by running `termino --help` in the terminal.